robindemourat/cassiopeia-archive/README.md

 Back-end uses express and oboe for data management.

-For this long-term, lightweight version, data is contained in simple json files being streamed and processed by the server, and then repurposed and served through two API endpoints.
+For this long-term, lightweight version, data is stored in simple json files being streamed and processed by the server, and then repurposed and served through two API endpoints.

-Front-end uses angular & d3 - in which a specific "nova visualization" layout has been written (reusable !).
+Front-end uses angular & d3 - in which a specific "nova visualization" layout has been written (reusable).

 # API